-Please ensure you have compared this against judgements from other subjects and that your Headteacher agrees with your judgement.
+^{} Please ensure you have compared this against judgements from other subjects and that your Headteacher agrees with your judgement.

-Previous Improvement Actions and Impact Current Improvement Actions Future Improvement Actions Children are aware of the differences between History and Geography as opposed to 'topic' - particularly KS2.
-Pupil voice surveys and interviews: Children across the school agree that Geography is 'interesting' with many describing it as 'fun' and 'exciting' Promote curiosity and a love of the world through geography, alongside the 5R's, through hooks, map work, texts, activities, LOTC, visits and the arts.
-Embed link with a 'Build Africa School' to enrich Global Learning across the whole school (especially during the Autumn term where the Kenyan contribution to WW1&2 could be studied in upper-KS2).
+Previous Improvement Actions and Impact Current Improvement Actions Future Improvement Actions · · Current Improvement Actions Promote curiosity and a love of the world through geography, alongside the 5R's, through hooks, map work, texts, activities, LOTC, visits and the arts.
+Reignite link with a 'Build Africa School' to enrich Global Learning across the whole school.
 Ensure fieldwork and map work is taught throughout the school in a more progressive and hands-on way.
-To promote key skills and knowledge to show the golden thread through the school's curriculum as mentioned in the above Implementation section.
-History forms the basis of a culture throughout the school where the chn think of the other years in terms of their history topics and look forward to particular ones.
+Create opportunities for virtual visits using VR equipment.
+To promote key skills and knowledge to show the golden thread through the school's curriculum, as mentioned in the above Implementation section, through the Key Concepts (which will be used visibly in classrooms for the sake of metacognition).
+Future Improvement Actions History forms the basis of a culture throughout the school where the chn think of the other years in terms of their history topics and look forward to particular ones.
 An aim is to create this same culture around the geographical topics as well.
-Children should be taught to explain the difference between knowledge, skills and disciplinary geography.
+Chn should be taught to explain the difference between substantive and disciplinary geography.
+Differentiation to address additional needs identified to be added to medium term plans (e.g. SEN children who engage with geography on a personalised level) To promote and showcase both disciplinary and substantive knowledge of geography through termly extended writing tasks which present an argument based on an enquiry question using research and/or data collection to justify their opinion.